search

 FX currency pairs (excluding the four listed below)

-Daylight Saving Time 7:05 a.m. on Monday – 6:59 a.m. on Saturday
+Standard Time Mon 7:05 a.m. – Sat 6:59 a.m.

 USD/CNH USD/THB

-Daylight Saving Time Mon 8:05 a.m.–Sat 5:59 a.m.
+Daylight Saving Time Mon 8:05 a.m. – Sat 5:59 a.m.

-Daylight Saving Time Mon 9:05 AM – Sat 6:59 AM
+Standard Time Mon 9:05 a.m. – Sat 6:59 a.m.

 USD/ILS GBP/ILS

-Daylight Saving Time Wed 2:00 PM – Sat 12
+Daylight Saving Time Mon 2:00 PM – Sat 12:00 AM

-:00 AM (12:00 AM – 2:00 PM) (*)
+(12:00 AM – 2:00 PM) (*)

 (1:00 AM – 3:00 PM) (*)

-(*) Trading suspension period
+(*) Trading Suspension Period

 Trading Hours for Exness Precious Metals CFDs

-At Exness, you can trade four types of precious metals—gold, silver, palladium, and platinum—via CFDs.
-Among these precious metal CFDs, trading for gold and silver begins 5 minutes earlier than for palladium and platinum.
-Please note that while precious metal CFDs are available for trading from early Monday morning through early Saturday morning, there is a trading suspension period every day in the early morning.
+At Exness, you can trade four types of precious metals—gold, silver, palladium, and platinum—via CFDs.Among the precious metal CFDs, trading for gold and silver begins 5 minutes earlier than for palladium and platinum.
+Please note that while precious metal CFDs can be traded from early Monday morning through early Saturday morning, there is a trading halt every day in the early morning.

-Stock Summer Time
+Stock Summer Hours

 Winter Hours